Welding cannot take its proper place as an engineering tool unless means are provided for conveying the information from the designer to the workmen.

 Resistance spot, resistance seam, flash, weld symbols have no arrow side or other side significance in themselves, although supplementary symbols used in conjunction with these symbols may have such significance.

-For example, the flush contour symbol (fig. 3-3) is used in conjunction with the spot and seam symbols (fig. 3-17) to show that the exposed surface of one member of the joint is to be flush.
+For example, the flush contour symbol (fig. 3-3) is used in conjunction with the spot and seam symbols (fig. 3-17) to show that one member of the joint’s exposed surface is to be flush.

 Resistance spot, resistance seam, flash, and upset weld symbols shall be centered on the reference line (fig. 3-17).